 The Search Engine provides a fast and powerful method for finding a person.
 There are two search facilities.

-The first allows you to go quickly to an individual's Personal Page; if you know the ID number of a person you are searching for: simply enter it in the box and click on "GO".
+if you know the ID number of a person you are searching for: simply enter it in the box and click on "GO".

-The second allows you to search for a person's name, approximate year of birth, etc. Enter the search details in the boxes and click "Search".
+for a person's name, approximate year of birth, etc. Enter the search details in the boxes and click "Search".

 Because so many Portuguese names have accented letters, and names can be spelled in different ways, a little more effort may be needed to use this search facility, but it is well worth mastering because it allows very fast searches.

 The search is not sensitive to case, so to search for "Maria" you can just type in maria .

 The search will find any word that contains the pattern of letters you type in.
 For example, entering a Surname of silva will find "DaSilva", "Silva e Souza", etc.

 Be careful not to put in any unnecessary spaces because they will also be searched for.

 You can also search for nicknames by typing them in the "First & Middle Name(s)" field.